 But for most people, the creative brain has been so suppressed that it barely exists.
 It has been ridiculed, shamed and beaten out of existence.

 It is like a very tender seedling.
 If people keep trampling on the seedling, it is never going to grow into a strong and healthy plant.
 It is going to die.

-The reason why most people believe they’re not creative is because they have not developed the skill out of which their creativity can develop and grow.
+The reason why most people believe they’re not creative is that they’ve not developed the skill out of which their creativity can develop and grow.
 This is the same as the gardener tending his/her young seedlings and making sure they have the best possible chances of survival.

 Tend your creative spirit and it and you will grow.

-It is a well know fact that people who are actively expressing their creativity are happier and feel more fulfilled – and it doesn’t matter what area of life you express your creativity.
+It is a well-known fact that people who are actively expressing their creativity are happier and feel more fulfilled.
+And it doesn’t matter what area of life you express your creativity.

 If you feel a pang of jealousy that someone else is living their life in a more creative way, this is a sure sign that you’re not living your creative potential.
 I used to be jealous of other people who were making a success out of being creative and now some people are jealous of me.

 I know that when I get jealous of other people – it means that there’s an area where I’m not expressing my creativity.